Welcome to today's edition of the Rush 24-7 podcast.

 And how do we make the system more efficient?

-Eventually sacrifice from everyone.
+We should eventually sacrifice from everyone.

 Who is everybody?

-We're gonna have to define this word, ladies and gentlemen, who is everybody, because I don't think he means everybody.
+We're going to have to define this word, ladies and gentlemen.

 But did you notice how Stephanopoulos gave him the answer to the question?

-He didn't get specific, but uh, I'm sure Stephanopoulos walked out of studio yesterday and said, Well, I made some news.
+He didn't get specific, but I'm sure Stephanopoulos walked out of the studio yesterday.

-I told Obama what's gonna happen.
+I told Obama what's going to happen.

-So I mean, Stephanopoulos may as well have been David Axelrod conducting this interview.
+So, I mean, Stephanopoulos may as well have been David Axelrod conducting this interview.

 This is Stephanopoulos.